 Renting a home gives you lots of flexibility.
 As a tenant, you’ll usually have a fixed-term contract that sets out the length of your tenancy and the terms and conditions that apply to it.

 Once the term is over, you may want to enter a new fixed-term contract (if your landlord is happy to do so) or move home.
-This means if you don’t like your rented home, you can move and find a new one.
+This means, if you don’t like your rented home, you can move and find a new one.
 And if you do like it, you can stay.

 Moving is easier when you rent, as there’s no need to find a buyer or use a conveyancer.
 You can tell your landlord you’re moving out (giving the right period of notice) and leave it up to them to find a new tenant.

-If you have a repayment mortgage, the money you pay each month for your mortgage brings you closer towards owning the property outright.
-You may be able to sell the property for a profit when it comes time to move.
-However, it may also sell for less than you bought it for.
+If you have a repayment mortgage, the money you pay each month for your mortgage brings you closer to owning the property outright, which can give you more financial freedom.

-If you own a property you have much more freedom to alter it than you do when renting.
+If you own a property, you have much more freedom to alter it than you do when renting.
 You may need planning permission or building regulation consent to make big changes.
 But you can paint the walls, hang up pictures and fit a new bathroom or kitchen without having to get anyone’s permission.

 You may also be subject to rent increases and your landlord can choose to sell the property.

-If you’re purchasing certain types of property, such as an apartment, you’ll also need to pay monthly ground rent and service charges.
-This is to pay for the general upkeep of the whole building.
+If you buy a certain type of property, such as an apartment, you’ll also need to pay monthly ground rent and service charges.
+This is to cover the general upkeep of the whole building.

-There’s no guarantee that the value of your property will go up, which means that when it comes time to sell you may not get the amount you want.
+There’s no guarantee that the value of your property will go up, which means that when it comes time to sell, you may not get the amount you want.